Editorial note: This is an update of a post that originally ran in April, 2019.

 Also known as the “any-fix-is-a-good-fix” myth.
 Rapidly resolving issues is obviously important, especially for systems that directly touch customers.
 But it’s not the only thing to worry about.
 A bad or incomplete fix, or a temporary fix, or a fix that breaks something else downstream, can be dangerous to implement in the name of speed.

-“A lot of lip service is paid to the need for quality and customer satisfaction in IM, but when you look at a lot of the metrics for measuring IM success, they actually mostly focus on efficiency: how fast an issue is resolved,” says Christoph Goldenstern, vice president of innovation and service excellence at Kepner-Tregoe, a training and consulting firm specializing in IM.
+“A lot of lip service is paid to the need for quality and customer satisfaction in incident response, but when you look at a lot of the metrics for measuring incident response success, they actually mostly focus on efficiency: how fast an issue is resolved,” says Christoph Goldenstern, vice president of innovation and service excellence at Kepner-Tregoe, a training and consulting firm specializing in incident response.

 Instead, businesses should focus on the effectiveness of the end result as well as the speed.
 “Are we ultimately giving the customer resolution in the long term?”
 Goldenstern asks.
 “Are we preventing the same thing from happening again?
 Those are the questions to ask.”